FAQ

 What will Proposition 35 do for California?

 Prop 35 will address California’s most urgent health care priorities by securing dedicated, ongoing funding – without raising taxes – to protect and expand patient access to care at community health clinics, hospitals, emergency rooms, primary care, family planning, mental health providers, OB/GYNs and with specialty care providers like cancer and cardiology.
-The measure secures ongoing revenue by extending an existing levy on health insurance companies and dedicates these funds to protect and expand access to care for all Californians.
-It guarantees billions in health care dollars are spent as they were intended – on treating patients, capping administrative costs at 1%, and ensuring the remaining 99% is spent directly on expanding access to health care.
+The measure secures ongoing revenue by extending an existing levy on health insurance companies that is set to expire in 2026, and dedicates these funds to protect and expand access to care for Medi-Cal patients and all Californians.
+It includes strong accountability requirements to ensure health care dollars are spent treating patients, capping administrative costs at 1%, and ensuring the remaining 99% is spent directly on expanding access to health care.
 Importantly, Prop 35 prevents the state from redirecting these funds for non-health care purposes.

 Why is Prop 35 needed?

 California’s health care system is in crisis.
-Hospitals and health clinics are closing in rural and urban communities across California.
+Hospitals and health clinics are closing services in rural and urban communities across California.
 Emergency rooms are overcrowded.
 More than 40 California hospitals have stopped offering labor and delivery services.
 Patients wait months to see a doctor for important preventative care, and often cannot get an appointment for specialty care when needed.
+Care for the 15 million children, seniors, disabled and low-income families on Medi-Cal is significantly underfunded.
 The health care crisis is made worse because the state has redirected more than $30 billion in health care funding over the last 15 years to other purposes.

 How does Prop 35 work?